-While many addicted individuals go through a detox program, it isn’t necessary in every single instance.
+While many addicted individuals go through a detox program, it isn’t necessary for every single instance.
 Detox treatments are designed to remove a physical dependency on drugs and alcohol before the rehab process begins.
 Patients often choose to detox under medical supervision because it helps them manage withdrawal symptoms.
 In addition, detoxing at a treatment center ensures that patients won’t relapse while they are going through withdrawal symptoms.

 What Withdrawal Symptoms Are Experienced in a Detox Program?

 A detox program is designed to remove a physical dependency on drugs or alcohol.
 This natural process takes place whenever you stop using drugs.
-While it can be accomplished at home, it’s far safer and more comfortable to go through detox at a professional treatment facility.
+While it can be accomplished at home, it’s considerably safer and more comfortable to go through detox at a professional treatment facility.
 Some patients can detox alone, but medical facilities can help prevent serious side effects and ensure the patient’s safety.

 Many treatment programs require patients to go through detox before they start rehab.
 If patients try to start rehab before they have detoxed, they may have problems focusing during therapy and may not receive the same benefits from treatment.
 Ideally, detox should occur in a medically-supervised program.
 Medical staff members can monitor detox 24/7 and manage symptoms.
 In addition, a treatment center can make sure that patients are nourished and hydrated as they complete detox.

 Whether you plan on going through the detoxification process at home or at a treatment facility, there are addiction specialists who can help you.
 Professional drug rehab is the key to successfully treating your addiction.
-To find out how rehab can help your recovery process, call 1st Step Behavioral Health today at 866.319.6126.
+To find out how rehab can help your recovery process, call 1st Step Behavioral Health today at (855) 425-4846.